thriveweb/greatstart/content/defaultPages/parents-policies.md

       safe, secure and supported.
 We acknowledge the importance of our organisation and community to be committed to culturally safety of aboriginal children, the cultural safety for culturally and/or linguistically diverse children and safety of children with a disability.
+      Please see the Child Safety and Protection Policy for more detail on how we comply with the Child Safety Standard.
+Also see the Frequently Asked Questions section of our Website.

       * Food and Nutrition: Nutrition plays a pivotal role in the quality of care.
 All meals are prepared in accordance with Food Safety and Nutrition